-Update: Finally Nepal Telecom solves its recharge problem in NT recharge card.
-The problem was there in NT recharge card from yesterday.
-Now NT customers can recharge their mobile with NT recharge card.
-As the load is quite high, it may sometime to make your recharge successful so please recharge your card sometime later.
+Update: Finally Nepal Telecom solves its recharge problem in the NT recharge card.
+The problem was there in the NT recharge card from yesterday.
+Now NT customers can recharge their mobile with an NT recharge card.
+As the load is quite high, it may take some time to make your recharge successful so please recharge your card sometime later.

-Third party online payment portals: Esewa is one of the most used online payment portal which can transfer balance to your mobile directly.
-You only need to load your Esewa account (if you dont have, you need to create one from www.esewa.com.np) with some balance and then top up with it.
-If you don’t have any balance in your account, you can even ask your friend to transfer some to your account.
+- Third-party online payment portals: Esewa is one of the most popular online payment portals which can transfer the balance to your mobile directly.
+You only need to load your Esewa account.
+If you don’t have one, you need to create one from www.esewa.com.np.
+Add some balance and then top up with it.
+If you don’t have any balance in your account, then ask your friend to transfer some to your account.